Chandrasekhar3784/Accenture-DataAnalytics-Internship/README.md

 # Accenture-DataAnalyst-Internship(Excel)
 ## Project Overview
 ## Datasets Used
+- Content Dataset <a href="https://github.com/Chandrasekhar3784/Accenture-DataAnalytics-Internship/blob/main/Content.csv"> File</a>
+- Content Dataset <a href="https://github.com/Chandrasekhar3784/Accenture-DataAnalytics-Internship/blob/main/Content.csv"> File</a>
-- <a href="https://github.com/Chandrasekhar3784/Coffee-Sales-Report/blob/main/CoffeeSalesReport.xlsx"> Coffee Shop Sales Dataset</a>
+- Content Dataset <a href="https://github.com/Chandrasekhar3784/Accenture-DataAnalytics-Internship/blob/main/Content.csv"> File</a>-
 ## Project Insights
 - There are a total of 16 distinct content categories.
 - Out of which Animal and Science categories are the most popular one.